-The birdlife in Kenya is good year-round, but at its prime from September to April when the migratory birds from Europe and northern Africa are present.
+The birdlife in Kenya is good year-round, but at its prime from November to April when the migratory birds from Europe and northern Africa are present.
 At this time, many resident bird species are nesting and are in breeding plumage.
 For wildlife viewing, however, the Dry season (June to October) is better.
 January and February can be good months for both.

 Best Parks for Birding –Includes Birding Rating